SOLAS-TTRPG/SOLAS/Tricks.md

 ## Hex
 *Range: 9 Tiles*
 You place a curse on a creature that you can see within range.
-Until the end of your next turn, you get a +1 to all attacks and tricks with that creature as the target.
+Until the end of your next turn, you get advantage on all attacks and tricks with that creature as the target.

 ## Inflict Wounds
 *Range: 1 Tile*